-|Degree Level||No degree required, but an associate or bachelor's degree could advance opportunities*|
+|Degree Level||No degree required, but a certificate or associate or bachelor's degree could advance opportunities|

 |Degree Field||Hospitality management, food service management or related field|